C. D. Jackson: Postwar information work

-After the war, he became managing director of Time-Life International from 1945 to 1949.
-He later became publisher of Fortune Magazine.
-From 1951 to 1952, he served as president of the anticommunist Free Europe Committee.
-He was a speech writer for Dwight Eisenhower's successful 1952 presidential campaign.
-He was assigned to be Eisenhower's liaison between the newly created CIA and the Pentagon.
+After the war, Jackson was managing director of Time-Life International.
+He later characterized his job as "waging psychological warfare against the Communists" under the guidance of Times founder Henry Luce.
+In 1949, Jackson became publisher of Fortune magazine.
+From 1951 to 1952, he was president of the anticommunist Free Europe Committee, and was a speechwriter for Dwight Eisenhower's successful 1952 presidential campaign.